If you love the color ‘BLUE,’ learn about the best blue flowers you can grow in containers!

 USDA Zones– 2 – 11

-Climate– As cornflower is grown as an annual, it can be grown easily in almost all the climates
+Climate– As cornflower is grown as an annual, it can thrive easily in almost all the climates

-This wildflower can be a wonderful addition to your container garden if you like to have a cottage garden like feeling and attract wildlife.
+This wildflower can be an excellent addition to your container garden if you like to have a cottage garden like feeling and attract wildlife.
 As it never grows above 3 feet tall, a small to medium sized container is what you need.
 This low maintenance flowering plant blooms a lot with regular deadheading.
 To learn about its varieties, click here!

 5. Rose of Sharon (Hibiscus syriacus)